AndrewLiu0/Electronic-Trading-Bot/README.md

 ## Risk Limits and Profit/Loss
--Position Limits: Each security has a position limit (e.g., 100 shares for BOND).
+- Position Limits: Each security has a position limit (e.g., 100 shares for BOND).
 Your position in any security must remain within these limits.
--Profit and Loss (PnL): Your PnL is the value of your portfolio.
+- Profit and Loss (PnL): Your PnL is the value of your portfolio.
 The goal is to maximize PnL across all rounds without performing poorly in any round.

 ## Available Symbols and Conversion
 - BOND: A stock with a fixed fair value of 1000.